WaylandM/dichroic-mirror-offsets/docs/single_file_plugin.md

 Inside this subdirectory you will find the tif files.
 ![new image files created](img/files_created.png)

-The filename suffix denotes the channel:
+The filename suffix denotes the channel.
+For example the file with the following name would contain the image for channel 1:
 30X_DM123_1um_beads_FOV090_ROI090_***ch_1***.tif